 Strategies to Reduce Employee Turnovers

 We've already discussed the primary causes of employee turnover, and thankfully many of them are preventable.
-If you want to reduce your employee turnover rate, here are 11 strategies to focus on:
+If you want to reduce your employee turnover rate, here are 11 ideas for employee retention to consider:

 1. A streamlined hiring process